cyberbotics/webots-doc/reference/supervisor.md

 identifier (rather than looping on this function to retrieve all the nodes of a world).
 For example, when exporting an X3D file, its XML nodes are containing an `id` attribute which matches with the unique identifier described here.

+The `wb_supervisor_node_get_def()` retrieves the DEF name of the node passed as a parameter.
+If no DEF name is specified, this function returns the empty string.

 The `wb_supervisor_node_get_id()` retrieves the unique identifier of the node given in parameter.